yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 Primary Broker performs additional handling for App2App use-case, covered in {{protocol-flow}}.

 "Downstream Authorization Server":
-: An Authorization Server which may be a Secondary Broker or a User-Interacting Authorization Server.
+: An Authorization Server which may be a *Secondary Broker* or a *User-Interacting Authorization Server*.

 "Secondary Broker":
 :A Broker redirecting the flow, which does not perform user authentication and authorization.